Create and manage relationships in Power BI Desktop

 When checked, the relationship serves as the active, default relationship.
-In cases where there is more than one relationship between two tables, the active relationship provides a way for Power BI Desktop to automatically create visualizations that include both tables.
+In cases where there's more than one relationship between two tables, the active relationship provides a way for Power BI Desktop to automatically create visualizations that include both tables.

 For more information about when to make a particular relationship active, see Understanding additional options.

-Once you've connected two tables together with a relationship, you can work with the data in both tables as if they were a single table, freeing you from having to worry about relationship details, or flattening those tables into a single table before importing them.
+Once you've connected two tables together with a relationship, you can work with the data in both tables as if they were a single table.
+You're then free from having to worry about relationship details or flattening those tables into a single table before importing them.
 In many situations, Power BI Desktop can automatically create relationships for you.
 However, if Power BI Desktop can’t determine with a high-degree of certainty that a relationship between two tables should exist, it doesn't automatically create the relationship.
 In that case, you must do so.

 Let’s go through a quick tutorial, to better show you how relationships work in Power BI Desktop.